hiranthaR/Json-to-Dart-Model/README.md

 #### Add advanced equality comparability with `Equatable`

 - Add the ability to compare your generated models in a better way with `Equatable`.
-You can check if 2 classes, that are diferent instances, are the same __*without a single line of extra code*__.
+You can check if 2 classes, that are diferent instances, are equals __*without a single line of extra code*__.

 ### Serializing JSON using code generation libraries